BruceWind/GcoreCDNIPSelector/README.md

 # CloudFrontIPSelector
-To select the best CloudFront IPs for low latency in connections.
+to choose the CloudFront IPs with the lowest possible connection latency.

 ### Background
-In most cases, people who use AWS CloudFront got very stable experience because AWS's DNS works very well.
+Because AWS's DNS function is so good, users of AWS CloudFront typically report having an extremely steady experience.

-On the other hand, people living in China use it often get timeout,  packages lost and high latency.
-So some people want to find some IPs with low latency and bind on CloudFront's domain.
-For these cases, I wrote this script to select lowest latency IPs.
+On the other hand, those living in China use it often get timeout, shipments lost and high latency.
+As a result, some people prefer to bind to CloudFront's domain using low-latency IP addresses.
+I created this script to choose IPs with the lowest latency in these situations.

 ### How to use?